jrs0/hbr_models/arc_hbr.md

 | Stage 2, mild | N18.2 | 60 ml/min <= eGFR < 90 ml/min | Major |
 | Stage 1, normal eGFR | N18.1 | eGFR > 90 ml/min | None |

+The eGFR is a measurement result that can be tracked with time, similarly to Hb and Plt.
+The relevant value at the time of therapy prescription is the latest value in a fixed period before the intervention **What time scale**.
+The eGFR value can be tracked with time, if measurements are available.

 ### Age (Minor)